siebentod/obsidian-snippets/(Templater) Add Quick Task To Quick Tasks File.md

-This template adds a task to the top of a specified file (used to parse it with Tasks queries).
+This template adds a task to the top of a specified "Quick Tasks.md" file (used to parse it with Tasks queries).
 Description taken from prompt

 ```
 <%*